JDN89/crafting_interpreters/README.md

 The AST is constructed based on Grammar rules called productions and represents the hierarchical structure of the language.
 The grammar rules define how valid sequences of tokens (lexemes) can be assembled into meaningful expressions and statements

 - Terminal: lexeme.
-- Non Terminal: reference to another business rule.
+- Non Terminal: reference to another production rule.

 The AST is an intermediate representation of the source code and is used for further analysis.